Shark Helmets – French Flair Meets Technical Excellence

 Their headquarters are in Marseille, France.
 Here you’ll find the Research and Innovation Unit.
 It is one of the most important ingredients in Shark’s constantly evolving technology.
 They use Computational Fluid Dynamics to assess air penetration and stability.
 Any problems with turbulence can be ironed out.
 There’s also 3D printing for prototypes, and crash testing facilities, of course.

-This entire “creation chain” is owned and run by Shark.
-It’s possible for them to design, develop, test and clear for manufacture much faster than the majority of helmet makers.
+Where are Shark Helmets made?
+Unusually, the entire “creation chain” is owned and run by Shark.
+It’s possible for the Shark Helmet design team to design, develop, test and clear for manufacture much faster than the majority of helmet makers.
 Any advances in performance and safety are quickly available to riders on and off-road.

-The result of this continuous development are seen every year in the Shark helmet line-up.
+The result of this continuous development and a tightly controlled design process are seen every year in the Shark helmet line-up.
 As riders, we all benefit.
 You benefit.

 Shark have done pretty well out of it, too.
 They now have over 600 employees and sell more than 350,000 crash helmets a year, through 5,000 outlets around the world.
 That’s about one every minute and a half.